 Numa Therapy

-Trauma-informed individual and couples therapy: partnering with clients to explore the many aspects of identity in a safe, attuned space.
+Individual and Couples Therapy in Washington and Arizona: partnering with clients to explore the many aspects of identity, relationships and healing in a safe, attuned space.

 Have you ever felt that the voice in your head won’t stop criticizing you or second-guessing you?